overview/html-to-pdf-benchmarks/README.md

 Peak RAM usage (seen via `systemd-cgtop`): **0.9GB**

+Notes: with a custom SlimerJS branch and Firefox v60, the benchmark now takes the same amount of time and runs on ~1.3 CPUs.
+The timings are roughly the same as the above, which were tested with stock SlimerJS and Firefox v59.

 ## Conclusion

 Chromium is much faster for a typical HTML file.
 But Firefox gracefully scales